bradleyjones/blog/content/post/get-webex-working-in-linux.md

 ### THE SCRIPT!

-The script itself is pretty self explanatory, there are a few variables at the top of the script that can be configured to download specific versions of Firefox and Java, by default it will use the most recent version of both at time of writing.
+The script itself is pretty self explanatory, there are a few variables at the top that can be configured to download specific versions of Firefox and Java, by default it will use the most recent version of both at time of writing.